 Make cakes that taste like giant snack cakes.
 Win/win.
 Everyone eats a cake that tastes like a giant Raspberry Zinger.
 It’s true.

-This cake is a twist on my Twinkie Cake, which is one of my favorites ever ever.
+The recipe for this cake is a twist on my Twinkie Cake, which is one of my favorites ever ever.
 I looked around online and found a process for creating a raspberry coating by using raspberry jello.
 So using the Twinkie Cake as a base, I coated the cake in raspberry and shredded coconut and filled it with my marshmallow cream frosting.
 There will be enough frosting to frost the top of your cake, if desired.
 Or you could just pile it all up in the middle and show off that gorgeous pink coconut.
 Either way is super yummy, enjoy!

 - 1 box yellow cake mix (I've used Duncan Hines and Betty Crocker, both work just fine)